-APPLIANCES The hookups for the washer are properly installed and in serviceable condition.
-The operation of the cycle timer.
+The hookups for the washer are properly installed and in serviceable condition.
+The washer itself was operated through a partial cycle, however we did not conform the complete operation of the cycle timer.

 The hookups for the dryer are properly installed and in serviceable condition.
-The dryer itself was operated through a partial cycle, however we did not confirm the complete duct that is clogged with lint is a fire hazard.
+The dryer itself was operated through a partial cycle, however we did not confirm the complete operation of the cycle timer.

-DRYER VENT The visible portions of the dryer vent are properly installed and in serviceable condition.
+DRYER VENT

+The visible portions of the dryer vent and the periscope box vent are properly installed and in serviceable condition.
 Dryer ducts should be cleaned annually as part of routine home maintenance.
-A dryer
+A dryer duct that is clogged with lint is a fire hazard.